Skip to content

 Figure 3-1 Linear and non-linear data structures

-During the execution of an algorithm, the data being processed is stored in memory.
-Figure 3-2 shows a computer memory stick where each black square is a physical memory space.
-We can think of memory as a vast Excel spreadsheet, with each cell capable of storing a certain amount of data.
+When an algorithm program runs, the data being processed is mainly stored in memory.
+Figure 3-2 shows a computer memory stick, where each black square contains a memory space.
+We can imagine memory as a huge Excel spreadsheet, where each cell can store a certain amount of data.

-The system accesses the data at the target location by means of a memory address.
-As shown in Figure 3-2, the computer assigns a unique identifier to each cell in the table according to specific rules, ensuring that each memory space has a unique memory address.
-With these addresses, the program can access the data stored in memory.
+The system accesses data at the target location through memory addresses.
+As shown in Figure 3-2, the computer assigns a number to each cell in the spreadsheet according to specific rules, ensuring that each memory space has a unique memory address.
+With these addresses, the program can access data in memory.

-Figure 3-2 Memory stick, memory spaces, memory addresses
+Figure 3-2 Memory stick, memory space, memory address

 Tip

-It's worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
-The actual working mechanism of memory is more complex, involving concepts like address space, memory management, cache mechanisms, virtual memory, and physical memory.
+It is worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
+The actual working mechanism of memory is quite complex, involving concepts such as address space, memory management, cache mechanisms, virtual memory, and physical memory.

 Memory is a shared resource for all programs.
-When a block of memory is occupied by one program, it cannot be simultaneously used by other programs.
-Therefore, considering memory resources is crucial in designing data structures and algorithms.
-For instance, the algorithm's peak memory usage should not exceed the remaining free memory of the system; if there is a lack of contiguous memory blocks, then the data structure chosen must be able to be stored in non-contiguous memory blocks.
+When a block of memory is occupied by a program, it usually cannot be used by other programs at the same time.
+Therefore, in the design of data structures and algorithms, memory resources are an important consideration.
+For example, the peak memory occupied by an algorithm should not exceed the remaining free memory of the system; if there is a lack of contiguous large memory blocks, then the data structure chosen must be able to be stored in dispersed memory spaces.

-As illustrated in Figure 3-3, the physical structure reflects the way data is stored in computer memory and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists).
-The two types of physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.
+As shown in Figure 3-3, physical structure reflects the way data is stored in computer memory, and can be divided into contiguous space storage (arrays) and dispersed space storage (linked lists).
+The two physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.

 Contiguous space storage and dispersed space storage